jdrews/logstation/README.md

 logstation uses [goreleaser](https://github.com/goreleaser/goreleaser) for all releases

+Start by building the web frontend:
+* `cd web; yarn build`

-To build all targets locally you can run
+To build all targets locally you can run the following in the root directory:

-`goreleaser build --snapshot --clean`
+* `goreleaser build --snapshot --clean`

 If you want to build for a specific target you can set environment variables
+* In bash this would look like:
+`GOOS=linux GOARCH=amd64 goreleaser build --snapshot --clean --single-target`
-In powershell this would look like:
+* In powershell this would look like:
 `$env:GOOS="linux"; $env:GOARCH="amd64"; goreleaser build --snapshot --clean --single-target`

 Reference the [releases](https://github.com/jdrews/logstation/releases) and [.goreleaser.yaml](.goreleaser.yaml) for all officially supported targets.